atomjump/shortmail/README.md

 <img src="https://atomjump.com/images/logo80.png">

+__WARNING: this project has now moved to https://src.atomjump.com/atomjump/shortmail.git__

 # shortmail
 A fast email client plugin for the AtomJump Messaging Server.
 Email as quickly as you chat.